github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% note %}

 **Note**: {% data reusables.developer-site.multiple_activity_types %} For information about each activity type, see "[Webhook events and payloads](/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_target)."
-By default, only the `opened`, `synchronize`, and `reopened` activity types trigger workflows that run on the `pull_request` event.
+By default, only the `opened`, `synchronize`, and `reopened` activity types trigger workflows that run on the `pull_request_target` event.
 To trigger workflows by different activity types, use the `types` keyword.
 For more information, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/articles/workflow-syntax-for-github-actions#onevent_nametypes)."

 {% endnote %}